-The University of Wisconsin-Madison Snowmobile Team has designed and constructed a clean and guiet, high performance snowmobile for entry in the 2010 Society of Automotive Engineers' Clean Snowmobile Challenge.
-Built on a 2007 Polaris FST LX trail chassis, this machine features a 750 cc port fuel-injected turbocharged four-stroke engine equipped with a fuel sensor which allows operation ranging from regular gasoline to an 85% blend of ethanol and gasoline (E85).
-The engine has been customized with a Mototron control system which allows for full engine optimization using a range of fuels from E0 to E85.
-An electronic throttle body and tunable volumetric efficiency maps allow for accurate calibrations for all gasoline/ethanol blended fuels.
+The University of Wisconsin-Madison Snowmobile Team has designed and constructed a clean and guiet, high performance snowmobile for entry in the 2011 Society of Automotive Engineers' Clean Snowmobile Challenge.
+Built on a 2007 Polaris FST LX trail chassis, this machine features a Weber AG 750 cc port fuel-injected turbocharged four-stroke engine equipped with a fuel sensor which allows operation ranging from regular gasoline to an 85% blend of ethanol and gasoline (E85).
+The engine has been customized with a Woodward control system which allows for full engine optimization using a range of fuels from E0 to E85.
+An electronic throttle body and a post-turbo mass air flow sensor are used to control fuel injection.
 Utilizing a heated oxygen sensor and a 3-way catalyst customized for this engine by W.C.
-Heraeus-GmbH, this sled reduces NOx, HC and CO emissions by up to 98% to an average specific mass of 0.15, 0.06, 4.88 g/kW-hr respectively.
+Heraeus-GmbH, this sled reduces NOx, HC and CO emissions by up to 98% to an average specific mass of 0.15, 0.06, 6.90 g/kW-hr respectively.
 Utilizing a specialized camshaft with low valve overlap, Wisconsin reduced both engine-out emissions and fuel consumption by approximately 10%.
 With all of the modifications, the clean turbocharged MPE 750 is capable of a power output of 65 kW and utilizes a custom catalytic muffler system to reduce sound levels to 71 dbA using SAE test procedure J192.
-The entire engine and muffler system is packaged in a manner that maintains the snowmobile's aggressive OEM appearance.
+The entire engine and muffler system is packaged in a manner that snowmobile's maintains the aggressive OEM appearance.
 In addition to engine tuning, extensive driveline efficiency testing was completed in order to minimize road load power and maximize fuel efficiency.
 By replacing the stock 128 inch suspension with a Polaris IQ 121 inch suspension, and utilizing a 121 inch.
 2.86 track with 2 additional bogie wheels resulted in an overall drag reduction of 23.63%, correlating to a further 16.69% increase in fuel economy.